SvetlanaSemyonova/Solitaire/README.md

-Card ave available for interaction by dragging or double click
+Card are available for interaction by dragging or double click